 Any student attending one or more classes in any one month must be charged the full tuition for that month.

-A late registration fee of \$2.00 may be charged any student enrolled in a previous quarter who does not register and pay his fees before the end of the registration period.
+A late registration fee of \$2.00 may be charged any student who does not register and pay his fees before the end of the registration period.

 Refunds